Generate the complete population model using the model syntax and user-specified effect sizes (population parameter values).

 Specify 'pop_es' Using a Multiline String

-When setting the argument pop_es
+When setting the argument pop_es,

 instead of using a named vector